asaokamei/wscore.repository/README.md

 WScore/Repository
 =================

-Yet-Another ORM, or database layer library, for PHP.
-It is (probably) a Repository Pattern with implementation similar to Active Record with separated layers.
-That means most of the operation directly access and modifies database.
+Yet-Another ORM for PHP based on (probably) a Repository Pattern; entities and Repositories are represented by different classes.
+It is focused on providing a sufficient functionalities for command (Create, Update, Delete) operations.

-Other than being able to read, create, update, delete, and relate entities, it is
+Other than being able to read, create, update, delete, and relate entities, it

-* easy to use, simple to understand,
-* ready for composite primary keys,
+* works well with composite primary keys,
-* possible to code like an Active Record.
+* ready to customize entity as well as data-access layer,
+* yet, might work without much configuration.

+On the other hand, it

+* does not provide eager loading (instead, use `Assembly` object),
+* accesses database on operations (like Active Record pattern).

 Under development.
 Not ready for production.